yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_1/policy.md

 **Process:**

-1. For creation, validate that employee, expense date, amount, and expense type are provided and the employee exists and has active status using `discover_employee_entities`
+1. For creation, validate that employee, expense date, amount, and expense type are provided and the employee exists and has active status using `discover_user_employee_entities`
 2. For updates, validate that reimbursement record exists and has submitted status using `discover_expense_entities`
 3. Create or update the reimbursement using `manage_expense_reimbursements`
 4. Create an audit entry for reimbursement operation using `manage_audit_logs`